Moebius2107/DataEngProject/README.md

 ![Fact Table](/img/facts.png)

+### Answer to the questions

 We answered to the questions thanks to our production data linked to a Power BI report (we took screenshots of the results obtained).

-Which hackaton has the highest average skill level of the participants?
+### Which hackaton has the highest average skill level of the participants?

 ![Average skills](/img/skill_average.png)

 We can see that the hackathon with the highest average number of skills is the hackathon named 'Hackillinois 2018' of the US with around 20.
 The rest of the hackathons in this capture have around 15 skills.

-Which are the top 10 states (in order) with the most participants in hackatons?
+### Which are the top 10 states (in order) with the most participants in hackatons?

 ![Top 10 States](/img/top_10_states.png)